dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ### Detecting infrastructural issues

-The mobile platforms can sometimes be unreliable and the devices and emulators can get into some bad state which can fail the job.
+The mobile platforms can sometimes be unreliable and the devices and emulators can get into bad states which can fail the job.
 Examples can be:
 - Device rebooted and has not started properly
 - Device is locked